 CHDI has contracted with the State of Connecticut to develop a statewide strategic plan for the children’s behavioral health workforce.
-The plan will include system, policy and practice, short- and long-term recommendations regarding the workforce pipeline, recruitment, retention, diversity strategies, and competency areas to strengthen.
-CHDI will be conducting extensive stakeholder engagement, inclusive of families and family advocates, providers, state agency leadership, researchers, and professional associations, as well as a review of best practices and innovative models in other states to identify recommendations to include in the strategic plan.
+The final plan will include system, policy and practice, short- and long-term recommendations regarding the workforce pipeline, recruitment, retention, diversity strategies, and competency areas to strengthen.
+CHDI conducted extensive stakeholder engagement, inclusive of families and family advocates, providers, state agency leadership, researchers, and professional associations, as well as a review of best practices and innovative models in other states to identify recommendations to include in the strategic plan.

 Workforce: Online Training Coordinating Center

 CHDI is serving as the state’s Children’s Behavioral Health Workforce Development Coordinating Center and developing an asynchronous and live training portal to increase knowledge and skills related to children’s behavioral health.
 CHDI has conducted a scan of currently available training to identify gaps and is developing 4-6 new training modules annually to fill those gaps.
 Continuing education units will be offered for the completion of each training.
 A survey on the learner’s experience will inform the project’s evaluation and guide quality improvement activities for the initiative.